 What continues to amaze about Ridley Scott’s masterpiece is the way the viewer gets utterly absorbed in the mesmerising brilliance of the production design alone.
 This is a film to wallow in, to lose oneself in, especially on a big screen.
 Expressions such as “visually astonishing” seem pathetically inadequate when describing the rain drenched noir atmosphere that practically invented the cinematic dystopian future.
 Well, perhaps not.
 Perhaps that claim is held by Fritz Lang’s Metropolis, but if Metropolis invented the future then Blade Runner popularised it, making it the more or less the template.
 Adjectives such as “groundbreaking” and “influential” don’t begin to do justice to the shadow Blade Runner casts over the history of science fiction.

-And yet, the film (based on Phillip K Dick’s short story Do Androids Dream of Electric Sheep?) wasn’t exactly popular on its original release in 1982.
+And yet, the film (based on Phillip K Dick’s novel Do Androids Dream of Electric Sheep?) wasn’t exactly popular on its original release in 1982.
 The cult following on VHS and various directors cuts that ensued were what really solidified its reputation, and now it seems pointless to argue over which version is best.
 For my money it’s the latest, so-called final cut (ie the one currently playing in UK cinemas), but irrespective of extra shots of graphic violence and the legendary unicorn dream sequence, Blade Runner is a true masterpiece – even the deeply flawed original version with the tacked on voiceover and ludicrous, studio imposed happy ending.

 The plot – elite “Blade Runner Unit” policeman tracks down and kills rebellious escaped slave androids called replicants that have developed emotional responses – remains a mere hook on which the lavish visual experience hangs.
 Some have accused the cast’s performances of being distant and cold, and that is deliberate, but I find that to be a most superficial reading of what is in fact a profoundly emotional film.
 The way the replicants are overwhelmed by their newfound emotions and try to learn how to respond to them is what gives the film its incredible poignancy and quiet power.
 It is also perhaps the reason the film has endured the way it has.
 Consider, for instance, the way Roy (Rutger Hauer) and Pris (Daryl Hannah) awkwardly kiss, mimicking human behaviour.